rwaming/next_karaoke_remote/README.md

 > _2024.03.18.mon_

+#### #20 - Check ESLint that doesn't work

+- I knew TypeScript would replace ESLint.
+But I think something wrong must be there...
+So I'll check it.

 #### ~~#12 - Pause, Play~~

 - Oh, TJ prevents to use their video...
 But KY allows those of them.